23gzepke/workout-tracker/README.md

 # workout-tracker

 ## Description
 View, create, and track daily workouts!
-The user can add exercises to a previous workout plan, add new exercises to a new workout plan, and the user is able to view the combined weight of multiple exercises on the dashboard stats page.
+The user can add exercises to a previous workout plan, add new exercises to a new workout plan, and view the combined weight of multiple exercises on the dashboard stats page.

 ## Table of Contents